 The Guru bead is the 109th bead.
 This bead symbolises the Divine or God.
 When practising meditation you must never cross over the Guru bead – as it would show extreme disrespect and is looked upon as stepping over the Divine.
 Instead, you should turn the mala around 180 degrees and go back the way you came, in the reverse direction.
 Since the Guru bead is not counted during meditation and is separate from the rest of the Mala it illustrates that God or The Divine is beyond ourselves and our Universe.

 The tassel represents our connection to the Divine as it is the link between our meditation beads and Guru bead and holds all of the threads and beads together.

 WHAT IS NEXT?

 Once you have your own set of Mala Beads you generally need to cleanse and bless them.
-Here are a few ways you can choose to do this or simply do what feels right to you!
+Here are a few ways you can choose to do this or simply do what feels right for you!

 HOW TO BLESS YOUR MALA

 You can “bless” or activate your own mala by creating a sacred space, for instance- lighting a candle and then holding your Mala over sage, incense or juniper smoke.
 While you are doing this, say a quiet prayer.
 You can also use a Crystal or Metal Singing Bowl to cleanse your Mala’s, this brings sound and crystals together.

 Malas can be left in the sunlight or the moonlight to re-energize them and then they can be programmed with your own intention and to bring Light and Love to all.
 Each set of mala beads have their own unique qualities and personality, so it is important to take your time when choosing your mala beads.